Slow-cooked Beef in Beer Stew

 But really you can use any type of dark beer or strong beer to make this recipe.

 I think the darker beers just provide more flavour to the meat.
-A Guinness, for example, would go down very well in this recipe, and would, of course, be especially Irish.
+A Guinness, for example, goes down very well in this recipe, and would, of course, be especially Irish.

 The type of beer is obviously important but the other ingredients cannot be ignored.
 The beef you choose should ideally be as lean as possible.
 If it isn’t then cut off any fat before you use it.